 Featured in Margaret Heffernan’s book on successful women, and recognized for her expertise in employee retention and sound business practices; Maureen regularly speaks at industry conventions and is frequently invited to share her approach to management as a conference speaker/panelist.

 Maureen has three children and five grandchildren and lives with her husband in Broadview, Illinois.

-Selected to serve as CEO Maureen Beal’s successor, Tim began his career in the moving and storage industry in 1994 as Manager of the Total Quality Assurance Program (TQAP) for National’s military division.
-In 2000, he was named Vice President of Agency Services for Military.
+Tim Helenthal began his career in the moving and storage industry in 1994, as Manager of the Total Quality Assurance Program (TQAP) for National Forwarding Company, the military division of National Van Lines.
+In 2000, Tim was promoted to Vice President of Agency Services for Military.

 Gerry started his career in accounting at Arthur Andersen before serving 21 years at US Cellular.
 Well versed in the needs of a multi-faceted organization, Gerry states, “It has been a daily challenge to learn about the moving industry.
 Since my arrival at National Van Lines, the employees and agent family have placed their confidence in me, which enables me to contribute to the company’s ongoing success.
 I look forward to helping National Van Lines continue to be a major player in the moving industry for many years.”